NishkarshRaj/Docker-Kubernetes/Docker-Practical/6_Dockerfile/persistent_storage/README.md

 VOLUME /data
 CMD cd /data && cat DATA
 ```
-The container's folder /data is persisted in a Volume.
+The container's folder /data is persisted in a volume.
 The container terminates the volume lives on.

 We then build a second container which will print out the data stored in the /data folder.